Rappetor/Sovol-SV08-Mainline/README.md

 <br>

 # STEP 6 - STOCK FIRMWARE BACKUP
+> [!IMPORTANT]
+> When connecting the ST Link to the printer, make sure the printer is powered OFF.
+The MCU will be powered from the ST Link.

 It's important to make a backup of the current (stock) firmware.
 This way you can always revert back to this stock configuration.
 These steps are applicable to both the toolhead and mainboard MCU.

 1. First make sure you have a properly installed ST Link with the STM32CubeProgrammer software.